 Chapter 7.
 Lean construction

 Following publication of the Egan (1998) report, the concept of lean construction joined the accepted lexicon of essential best practice.
 The underlying philosophy was derived from lean production as applied in the Japanese automotive industry.
-This reflects a longstanding obsession among construction sector policy makers with the automotive sector.
-Lean thinking is best understood as a complex cocktail of ideas including continuous improvement, flattened organisation structures, teamwork, the elimination of waste, and co-operative supply chain management.
+Its popularity reflects a longstanding obsession among construction sector policy makers with the automotive sector.
+Lean thinking is best understood as a complex cocktail of ideas which includes continuous improvement, flattened organisation structures, teamwork, the elimination of waste, and co-operative supply chain management.
 Yet there is an extensive critical literature on lean production which is strangely ignored.
 Meanwhile, in practice, the concepts of ‘leanness’ and ‘lean construction’ were appropriated and mobilized in different ways in different contexts as practitioners struggled to make sense of construction sector re-structuring.

 Chapter 8.
 From enterprise to social partnership